 Short-sightedness in children

-Short-sightedness, medically called myopia, is the inability to see objects at a distance clearly.
-In people with myopia, the eyeball is slightly longer than usual from front to back.
+Short-sightedness is the inability to see objects at a distance clearly.
+The eyeball is slightly longer than usual from front to back.
 Light rays which make up the images you see, focus in front of, rather than directly on the retina, the light-sensitive part of the eye.
 When this happens, objects at a distance seem blurry and unclear.

-Progressive myopia or short-sightedness is predominantly caused by genetics.
-Children inherit a tendency to develop myopia from their parents.
+Children often inherit a tendency to develop short-sightedness from their parents.
 The manner in which a person uses their eyes, such as often performing detailed or close up work, may also have an influence on the progression of myopia.

-How do I know if my child has myopia?
+How do I know if my child has short-sightedness?

 Symptoms may only be found at school with difficult reading whiteboards at the front of the class.

-A child with myopia may complain of headaches, eyestrain, and fatigue when having to focus on something more than a metre or so away.
-Most often, young children with myopia only complain of difficulties seeing things far away.
-A child with myopia may move closer to objects to see clearly.
+A child with short-sightedness may complain of headaches, eyestrain, and fatigue when having to focus on something more than a metre or so away.
+Most often, young children with short-sightedness only complain of difficulties seeing things far away.
+A child with short-sightedness may move closer to objects to see clearly.
 If your child complains of any of these symptoms, make an appointment with an optician.

 In addition, make sure your child is examined in the first year of life, at the age of three, and at least every two years afterwards, especially if there is a family history of progressive short-sightedness or other eye conditions.

 How is short-sightedness treated in children?

-A child with myopia can wear glasses.
+A child with short-sightedness can wear glasses.
 They can also start wearing contact lenses when they are physically mature enough to take care of them.
 Often this depends on how involved the parents are in caring for the contact lenses.
 Paediatric ophthalmologists rarely recommend contact lenses before a child enters his or her teens.

 Talk to your child's optician to find if contact lenses can help your child.

 Can short-sightedness be prevented?